cakeslob/ExpressLRS/README.md

 With the Shrew branch of ELRS firmware, you can now download a copy of the currently running firmware that has all of your current configurations embedded in the firmware's metadata.
 When this firmware is uploaded or flashed from serial port, the metadata is extracted and applied automatically.

 This can save some time if you are preparing multiple receivers for the same purpose.
 You can just configure one of them, and apply the same configuration to other receivers without having to fill in all the form fields.
+This also facilitates manufacturing of receivers with more intricate built-in default settings.

 ### AM32 Configurator